The Truman Show

-The Truman Show is a 1998 American science fiction satirical psychological comedy-drama film directed by Peter Weir, produced by Scott Rudin, Andrew Niccol, Edward S. Feldman, and Adam Schroeder, and written by Niccol.
-The film stars Jim Carrey as Truman Burbank, a man who grew up living an ordinary life that—unbeknownst to him—takes place on a large set populated by actors for a television show about him.
-The supporting cast includes Laura Linney, Ed Harris, Noah Emmerich, Natascha McElhone, Holland Taylor, Paul Giamatti, and Brian Delate.
+The Truman Show is a 1998 American psychological comedy-drama film written and co-produced by Andrew Niccol, and directed by Peter Weir.
+The film depicts the story of Truman Burbank (played by Jim Carrey), a man who is unaware that he is living his entire life on a colossal soundstage, and that it is being filmed and broadcast as a reality television show that has a huge international following.
+All of his friends, family, and members of his community are paid actors whose job is to sustain the illusion and keep Truman unaware of the false world he inhabits.
+The film's supporting cast includes Laura Linney, Ed Harris, Noah Emmerich, Natascha McElhone, Holland Taylor, Paul Giamatti, and Brian Delate.

-Unlike the finished product, Niccol's spec script was more of a science-fiction thriller, with the story set in New York City.
-Scott Rudin purchased the script and set up production at Paramount Pictures.
-Brian De Palma was to direct before Weir signed as director, making the film for $60 million—$20 million less than the original estimate.
+Niccol's original spec script was more of a science-fiction thriller, with the story set in New York City.
+Producer Scott Rudin purchased the script and set up production at Paramount Pictures.
+Brian De Palma was to direct before Weir signed on as director, making the film for $60 million—$20 million less than the original estimate.
 Niccol rewrote the script while the crew was waiting for Carrey to sign.
 The majority of filming took place at Seaside, Florida, a master-planned community located in the Florida Panhandle.

 The Truman Show held its world premiere in Los Angeles on June 1, 1998, and was released in North America on June 5.
-The film was a financial success, debuting to critical acclaim, and earned numerous nominations at the 71st Academy Awards, 56th Golden Globe Awards, 52nd British Academy Film Awards, and 25th Saturn Awards.
-The Truman Show has been analyzed as an exploration of simulated reality, existentialism, surveillance, religion, metaphilosophy, privacy, and reality television, and described as a genre-blending that features elements of dystopian fiction, metafiction, psychological drama, romantic comedy, satire, and social science fiction.
+The film was a financial success, grossing $264 million worldwide, debuting to critical acclaim, and earned numerous nominations at the 71st Academy Awards, 56th Golden Globe Awards, 52nd British Academy Film Awards, and 25th Saturn Awards.
+The Truman Show has been analyzed as an exploration of simulated reality, existentialism, surveillance, metaphilosophy, privacy, and reality television, and described as a genre-blending work that features elements of dystopian fiction, meta fiction, psychological drama, romantic comedy, satire, and social science fiction.